HomeOfVapourSynthEvolution/vsTAAmbk/README.md

 * *down8*: (Default: True)<br />
     If you set this to True, the clip will be down to 8bit before applying main AA kernel and up it back to original bitdepth after applying main AA kernel.<br />
-	LimitedFilter will be used to reduce the loss in depth conversion.<br />
+	LimitFilter will be used to reduce the loss in depth conversion.<br />

 * *showmask*: (Default: 0)<br/>
     Output the mask instead of processed clip if you set it to not 0.<br />